Edward Alleyn: Business

 Alleyn went into business with his father-in-law Philip Henslowe and became wealthy.
 He was part-owner in Henslowe's ventures, and in the end sole proprietor of several profitable playhouses, bear-pits and other rental properties.
 Among them were the Rose Theatre at Bankside, the Paris Garden and the Fortune Theatre on Finsbury Fields.
 The Fortune was built for Alleyn and Henslowe in 1600, the year after the rival Globe Theatre was completed south of the river, by the same contractor Peter Street, but was square rather than round; it was occupied by the Admiral's Men, of which Alleyn was the head.

 He filled, in conjunction with Henslowe, the post of "master of the king's games of bears, bulls and dogs."
-On some occasions he directed the sport in person, and John Stow in his Chronicles gives an account of how Alleyn baited a lion before James I at the Tower of London.
+On some occasions he directed the sport in person, and John Stow in his Chronicles gives an account of how Alleyn baited a lion with mastiffs before James I at the Tower of London.